Doing with Expression what the FrontPage DRW's did

 different page.

-Create a results.aspx page and save it.
+creating the search.aspx page.
 We will display data using a

 Gridview on this page using the parameters inputted by the user on the search page.